awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

 `-- other source files
 ```

-If you override the Elastic Beanstalk nginx configuration, add the following line to your `nginx.conf` to pull in the Elastic Beanstalk configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md), automatic application mappings, and static files\.
+If you override the Elastic Beanstalk nginx configuration, add the following line to your `nginx.conf` to pull in the Elastic Beanstalk configurations for [Enhanced health reporting and monitoring](health-enhanced.md), automatic application mappings, and static files\.

 ```
  include conf.d/elasticbeanstalk/*.conf;
 ```

-## Application Example With Extensions \(Amazon Linux 2\)<a name="platforms-linux-extend.example"></a>
+## Application example with extensions \(Amazon Linux 2\)<a name="platforms-linux-extend.example"></a>

 |  |